samboy/MaraDNS/tools/ej/README.md

     (to work around a bug in the Konqueror web browser)

 DD: Start to define the item just declared with the DL tag; can be closed
-    by /DD (to work around Konqueror bug)
+    by /DD

 HR: This is used to split up sections of the document

-HIBIT: This is a special tag used to indicate a section that needs
+HIBIT: This was a special tag used to indicate a section that needs
        hi-bit (non-ASCII Unicode) characters.
-This tag will be removed in HTML documents and the whole section will be removed in man pages.
+Now that UTF-8 is universal, this tag is no longer used.

 NOFMT: This is a special tag used to indicate to not attempt to make
        lines under 72 columns wide when generating text and *ROFF